huozhi/respinner/README.md

 npm install --save respinner
 ```

-Yet **7** kinds of loaders supported, just import it when use with react.
-Any suggestions on [issues](https://github.com/huozhi/respinner/issues).
+Just import it when use with react.
+Issues go to [issues](https://github.com/huozhi/respinner/issues).

 ```js
 import React, {Component} from 'react'